-- Why is it that some parents and children are able to cope up the examination day stress, while others can not.
+- Why is it that some parents and children are able to cope up the examination related stress, while others can not.

-- Recalling my own experience, when my children took their board examinations, I can tell one thing with full conviction----Prior and proper planning is a must for these crucial examinations, which makes you decide your career plans.
+- Recalling my own experience, when my children took their board examinations, I can tell one thing with full conviction----Prior and proper planning is a must for the crucial examinations.

 Tips For Parents And Students!